Dhoop: Plot

 The movie is based on the events surrounding the death of Honorable Capt Anuj Nayyar, MVC of 17 Jat Regiment of the Indian Army, who was martyred in operations against Pakistani Army soldiers, in the southwest sector of Tiger Hill on 5 July 1999 as part of the Kargil conflict.

 The story of the Kapoor family in the film depicts the real events that happened in the lives of the Nayyar family.

-Capt Rohit Kapoor (Sanjay Suri) is a young officer in the 17 Jat Regiment of the Indian Army.
+Capt Rohit Kapoor is a young officer in the 17 Jat Regiment of the Indian Army.

-His father Prof Suresh Kumar Kapoor (Om Puri), is a professor of economics in the Delhi School of Economics.
-His mother Sarita Kapoor (Revathi), is a librarian at the Delhi University Central Library.
-He is engaged to be married to Pihu Verma (Gul Panag).
+His father Prof. Suresh Kumar Kapoor, is a professor of economics at the Delhi School of Economics.
+His mother Sarita Kapoor, is a librarian at the Delhi University Central Library.
+He is engaged to be married to Pihu Verma.

-The story-line of the movie takes place between 1999–2002, beginning with the death of Captain Kapoor while successfully defeating insurgents to capture Pt 4875 on the western side of Tiger Hill, Kargil.
+The storyline of the movie takes place between 1999 and 2002, beginning with the death of Captain Kapoor while successfully defeating insurgents and personnel of Pakisthani army and paramilitary to capture Pt 4875 on the western side of Tiger Hill, Kargil.

-The news is a huge shock to his family and the first half of the film portrays their attempts to cope with their grief.
+The news is a huge shock to his family, and the first half of the film portrays their attempts to cope with their grief.
 They receive messages of condolence from various high government officials as they attempt to come to terms with their loss.